jamesloper/lemontron/lemontron/build-guide.md

     {% include step.html
     title = "Tighten the heat break"
     image = "hotend.jpg"
     content = "The heat break is loose from the factory.
-You need to rebuild the hotend using <a href='/lemontron/how-to-rebuild-positron-hotend'>this guide</a>." %}
+You need to rebuild the hotend." buttonTitle="Guide &rarr; Rebuild the Hotend"
+    buttonLink="/lemontron/how-to-rebuild-positron-hotend"
+    %}

     {% include step.html